 8. La Sportiva Akyra

-9. La Sportiva Bushido II (Editor’s choice, Trail Runner)
+9. La Sportiva Bushido II – Editor’s choice, Trail Runner

-The best ASICS trail running shoes for overpronators have removable foam insoles, DuoMax Support System which provides smooth overpronation control, SpEVA midsole which improves cushioning and bounce-back, GEL System in the midsole designed to enable optimal shock absorption, Trusstic System in the mid-foot area which provides stability and helps control torsion, and Trail Specific Outsole which provides great uphill and downhill traction on various terrain.
+The best ASICS trail running shoes have removable foam insoles, DuoMax Support System which provides smooth overpronation control, SpEVA midsole which improves cushioning and bounce-back, GEL System in the midsole designed to enable optimal shock absorption, Trusstic System in the mid-foot area which provides stability and helps control torsion, and Trail Specific Outsole which provides great uphill and downhill traction on various terrain.

-The best Salomon trail running shoes for overpronators have Sensifit technology which provides a precise and secure fit, Quickfit System which provides a one-pull lacing system, optimized protective heel and toe cap, EVA midsole which provides the highest level of shock absorption and bounce-back, and Contagrip outsole which provides traction and durability on various terrain condition.
+The best Salomon trail running shoes have Sensifit technology which provides a precise and secure fit, Quickfit System which provides a one-pull lacing system, optimized protective heel and toe cap, EVA midsole which provides the highest level of shock absorption and bounce-back, and Contagrip outsole which provides traction and durability on various terrain condition.

-The best Brooks trail running shoes for overpronators have removable insoles, BioMoGo DNA cushioning system which adapts to your weight and speed and provides custom ride, Progressive Diagonal Rollbar which provides overpronation control and smoother transitions, Flextra rubber outsole which offers enhanced flexibility and custom support, and Segmented Crash Pad which provides cushion and smooth heel to toe transition.
+The best Brooks trail shoes have removable insoles, BioMoGo DNA cushioning system which adapts to your weight and speed and provides custom ride, Progressive Diagonal Rollbar which provides overpronation control and smoother transitions, Flextra rubber outsole which offers enhanced flexibility and custom support, and Segmented Crash Pad which provides cushion and smooth heel to toe transition.